What is Terraform? The Definitive Guide to Infrastructure as Code

 Terraform vs. Other Tools

-It's common to compare Terraform to other tools.
-Here's a quick breakdown:
+It's common to compare Terraform to other infrastructure management tools.
+Here's how they differ:

 | Tool | Primary Purpose | How it Compares |